Peer-Reviewed Research

 • Potential for monitoring treatment response

-Methodology:Enhanced GA-PLS model with expanded cohort validation
+Method:Enhanced GA-PLS model with expanded cohort validation

 DOI:10.1038/s41598-025-xxxxx-x